dsa110/dsa110-nsfrb/scripts/README.md

 - `socket_client_test_PUT.sh`: This script uses curl (https://curl.se/) to take an input datafile and send using an http PUT command to the T4 server.
 - `socket_client_test_POST.sh` [deprecated] : This script uses curl (https://curl.se/) to take an input datafile and send using an http POST command to the T4 server.
 This script has been replaced by the more reliable and efficient `socket_client_test_PUT.sh`.

+- `test_search.py`: This script runs unit tests for the search pipeline.

 Note the following scripts and folders are DEPRECATED as of 2024-05-10 and are pending deletion in a later version:

 - `script_warnings`